Cat Dementia: More Than "Just Getting Old"

 How to Help Your Older Cat

 Any senior cat with signs of dementia should ideally be tested for all the diseases that can mimic or accompany it.
-If your cat is suffering from feline dementia or confusion, here's what you can do to keep her safe and comfortable:
+If your cat is suffering from feline dementia or confusion, here's what you can do to keep your cat safe and comfortable:

-- Keep her indoors and be aware of roaming.
+- Keep them indoors and be aware of roaming.

-- Maintain a regular feeding and home lighting schedule to help keep her oriented.
+- Maintain a regular feeding and home lighting schedule to help keep them oriented.

 - Avoid major household changes (such as adopting a new pet or moving).